The Advantages of an Inherited Roth IRA

 Advantages of a Roth IRA: Tax Advantages

-The account owner can withdraw their after-tax contributions at any time without suffering any tax penalties.
-However, withdrawing earnings on those contributions will be taxed and you could face an early withdrawal penalty if you withdraw those earnings before you turn 59-1/2.
+The account owner can withdraw their after-tax contributions without tax penalties.
+However, you will face an early withdrawal penalty if you withdraw those earnings before you turn 59½.

 Contributions to a Roth IRA account are not tax-deductible.
-This may seem like a raw deal, but it's really not.
-Unlike other retirement accounts, when you withdraw money from a Roth IRA it will not be taxed.
+This may seem like a raw deal, but it's not.
+You already paid income taxes on the money used for Roth IRA contributions.
+Unlike tax-deferred retirement accounts, where the growth is not taxed until retirement, funds withdrawn from a Roth IRA are not taxed when withdrawn.

-Think of a single dollar contribution.
+Think of a single-dollar contribution.
 Under a Roth IRA, you owe taxes on that $1 upfront.
-Years down the road, when that dollar has grown into $10, tax-free.
-The advantage is further compounded if the account holder is in a higher tax bracket when they are older, making the savings even more dramatic.
+Years later, that dollar has grown to $10, tax-free.
+If the account holder is in a tax bracket with a higher tax rate when they are older, the advantages of a Roth IRA further compound.

 Advantages of a Roth IRA: Lifelong Growth

-There is no need for the original account owner to make a withdrawal from a Roth IRA account ever.
-Due to this “lifetime benefit," a Roth IRA can become an inheritance for family members.
+There is no need for the original account owner to ever make a withdrawal from a Roth IRA account.
+Due to this “lifetime benefit," a Roth IRA can become an inheritance for family members, making it a powerful estate planning tool.

 Traditional IRAs have required distributions.
 The account holders must begin withdrawing from the account at age 70-1/2, whether they need to or not.

 Roth IRA owners, on the other hand, have relaxed RMD rules.
-There is no need for the original account owner to make a withdrawal from a Roth IRA account ever.
-They can simply let the money grow, increasing the value of the Roth IRA that their eligible designated beneficiary can inherit.
+There is no need for the original account owner to ever make a withdrawal from a Roth IRA account.
+They can let the money grow, increasing the value of the Roth IRA that their eligible designated beneficiary can inherit.

 Creating beneficiaries for your Roth IRA is remarkably easy.
-Simply request a beneficiary form from the account custodian, and name whomever you want as beneficiaries of the account.
-The account does not need to be named in a will or trust; the beneficiary form itself is sufficient.
+You must complete beneficiary designations for your Roth IRA by requesting a beneficiary form from the account custodian.
+You can name whomever you want as account beneficiaries, including a non-spouse, loved ones, or anyone else you include on the beneficiary designation form.

 Advantages of a Roth IRA: Probate Avoidance

-Traditional retirement accounts avoid probate by assigning a beneficiary for the account upon the death of the account holder.
+Traditional retirement accounts avoid probate by assigning a beneficiary for the account upon the account holder's death.
 A Roth IRA also has a named beneficiary who can inherit the account.
+Be sure to keep the beneficiary designations on your Roth IRA (and other financial accounts) up to date.
+This will ensure the money will go where you want it to without delay.

 Considering a Roth IRA?
 Talk to an Estate Planning Attorney